DartManagement/laravel-query-pipelines/README.md

 This package contains a collection of filters that can be used with Laravel Pipeline and is inspires by [l3aro/pipeline-query-collection](https://github.com/l3aro/pipeline-query-collection).

+### This package is always expanded when I need additional filters.

 Search for the value of the query parameter 'name' in the table column 'name'.

 ```php